 A Monthly Vigil of Prayer

-Our “Vocation Fridays” will be held on the First Friday of the month for the remainder of the year: July 6th, August 3rd, September 7th, October 6th, November 2nd, and December 7th.
+Our “Vocation Fridays” will be held on the First Friday of the month for the remainder of the year: August 3rd, September 7th, October 6th, November 2nd, and December 7th.
 Our hope is that all parishioners and their families will be able to join us for at least one of these special afternoons of prayer, discernment, and devotion.
 And throughout this “Year for Vocations”, our prayer is that each of us, in our own way, will learn to pray, discern, and respond to God’s call with faith, hope, and love.
 For more information, please see Father Jim before or after Mass or contact him at firstname.lastname@example.org.
 Please join us!
 All are invited!
 All are welcome!